rare-freertr/freeRtr-containerlab/README.md

 We are cheating a bit here ! :-)

+`5s` assumes:

-`5s` assumes that you already built the image or you are using an image from external container repository
+* that you already built the image or you are using an image from external container repository
+* that containerlab is already installed

 ```
 git clone https://github.com/rare-freertr/freeRtr-docker.git